zinchse/new_portfolio/_posts/2023-10-24-parallel-python.md

 # Threads & cpu bound task

-To really realize what is the reason for such interaction of threads and cpu bound tasks, we should dive into the process of python code execution in more detail.
+To really realize what is the reason for such interaction of threads and cpu bound tasks in python, we should dive into the process of python code execution in more detail.
 It will not be easy.
 It will be difficult.
 It will be *uninteresting*.
 But we will do it.
 Then it will become obvious what is the bottleneck in the entire system.
-And to get around that limitation, we'll resort to a *secret technique* ...
+And to get around that limitation, we'll resort to a *secret technique*...

 ### `Python`s code execution